square/workflow/RELEASING.md

 ---

 ***Before you begin:*** *Please make sure you are set up with [`pod trunk`](https://guides.cocoapods.org/making/getting-setup-with-trunk.html) and your CocoaPods account is a contributor to both the Workflow and WorkflowUI pods.
-If you need to be added as a contributor, please [open a ticket requesting access](https://github.com/square/workflow/issues/new), and assign it to @timdonnelly.*
+If you need to be added as a contributor, please [open a ticket requesting access](https://github.com/square/workflow/issues/new), and assign it to @apgar or @timdonnelly.*

 ---